datagirlz19/datagirlz19.github.io/_projects/2014-03-03-project-one.md

 ---
 layout: project
-title: Project One: Low Income Homes
+title: Project One - Low Income Homes
 description: The purpose of this project is predict whether someone has an annual income of over $50,000.
 summary: In 2020, the US census recorded the information of over 48,000 individuals and consolidated the information into the data set provided.
 We were tasked with creating a model to predict whether someone has an annual income of over $50,000.
 category: Data Analysis
 ---